peterklingelhofer/exhale/README.md

 ## Introduction

-Research shows that we blink less and breathe more shallowly when we are looking at screens.
+Research indicates we blink less and breathe more shallowly when we are looking at screens.
 This app is intended as a friendly indicator and reminder to continue to take full and deep breaths.

 ## Usage